SCOTTSDALE DUI LAWYER | SCOTTSDALE DUI ATTORNEY

 Then this guide is what you are looking for.

 Scottsdale DUI cases are different.
 Most people could not know this fact.
 Unless you have other DUI arrests to compare.
 The good news is you don’t have to get arrested somewhere else to learn the difference.
 Here are some important things only experienced Scottsdale DUI Lawyers know.

 Between 2010-2016 the Scottsdale Crime Laboratory used instruments suffering from catastrophic software errors to test blood samples in Scottsdale AZ DUI cases.
 The kinds of errors that occurred included:

 - Data Suppression from the analysis by the computer

-Myself, and a handful of other Scottsdale DUI Lawyers, challeged the issue in a series of leagl hearings.
+Myself, and a handful of other Scottsdale AZ DUI Lawyers, challenged the issue in a series of legal hearings.
 As these hearing went on systemic flaws in their testing process was revealed.